-Why is this such a hot topic?
-The discussion lies at the heart of other debates, namely arguments concerning which diet is really the most natural for humans.
+In regards to vitamin B12, there is no question more intensely debated than whether or not vegans and vegetarians depend on B12 supplements.
+Yet why is this such a hot topic?
+Ultimately, this discussion lies at the heart of other debates, mainly those concerning which diet is really the most natural for humans.

-Vitamin B12 is integral to this discussion about the most natural diet.
-For example, if a vegan or vegetarian were to incur a B12 deficiency and had not been supplementing their intake artificially, a meat-eater would deem this proof that such diet choices are unnatural and unhealthy – in their eyes a direct result of not eating meat.
-However, some vegans strongly disagree and try to prove the opposite.
+Vitamin B12 is integral to this discussion.
+For example, if a vegan or vegetarian were to incur a vitamin B12 deficiency and had not been supplementing their intake, a meat-eater might consider this proof that such dietary choices are unnatural and unhealthy – a direct result of not eating meat.
+However, some vegans strongly disagree and try to prove otherwise.

-In our view this discussion about ‘natural nutrition’ completely misses the point because veganism and vegetarianism are usually adopted for personal and ethical reasons.
-The health implications of a vitamin B12 deficiency are very serious and are not relevant to an emotional discussion, but rather should be seen from a nutritional and health viewpoint.
+In our opinion this discussion about “natural nutrition” completely misses the point, as veganism and vegetarianism are usually adopted for ethical, ecological and health reasons anyway.
+A healthy supply of vitamin B12 has many benefits; on the flip side, the health risks surrounding B12 deficiency are very serious and should not be viewed in light of an emotional discussion, but rather from a matter-of-fact nutritional perspective.

-These are the main questions raised from a health perspective:
+These are the main questions raised from a nutritional point of view:

-- Is a supplementary intake of vitamin B12 advisable for vegans/vegetarians?
+- Is a supplementary intake of B12 in a vegetarian/vegan diet particularly advisable?

-But what is now equally clear, is that vegetarians and vegans especially should give their vitamin B12 intake careful attention.
-This article will provide more detailed information on the topic.
+But what is now equally clear, is that vegetarians and vegans especially should pay careful attention to their vitamin B12 intake.
+This article will provide more detailed information on this topic.

 Vitamin B12 in Vegetarian and Vegan Diets

-Official recommendations advise that adults require around 3 micrograms of B12 per day.
-In our view, the actual intake should be much higher in most cases.
-This is due to the fact that most absorption capacities in adults are less than the ideal, meaning a large amount of the ingested vitamin goes unabsorbed and is excreted.
+Official recommendations advise that adults require between 1.5 – 2.4 μg of vitamin B12 per day.
+In our opinion, the actual intake should be much higher in most cases.
+This is due to the fact that the absorption capacity in most adults is less than ideal; a large amount of the ingested vitamin goes unabsorbed and is simply excreted.

-Vitamin B12 is found almost exclusively in animal foods and most concentrated in offal, where anything up to 65 μg per 100g can be found.
-Offal has become increasingly unpopular and is of course not eaten by vegans and vegetarians, which has resulted in a higher deficiency risks in vitamin B12.
+Vitamin B12 is found almost exclusively in animal foods and is most concentrated in offal, where anything from 65 μg to 100 g can be found.
+Offal has become increasingly unpopular and is of course not eaten by vegans and vegetarians, which has resulted in higher risks of deficiency.

-It is also worth pointing out, however, that often sources that are considered high in vitamin B12 (beef, pork, chicken and fish) usually only provide relatively small amounts.
-Long-term studies have shown that those who do not eat large amounts of these foods and might also require an increased B12 dose (i.e. due to stress) or who have a weakened absorption capacity, can quickly develop a deficiency despite eating meat in their diet.2
+It is also worth pointing out that often the sources considered high in vitamin B12 – beef, pork, chicken and fish – usually only provide relatively small amounts.
+Long-term studies have shown that those who do not eat large amounts of these foods and possibly require an increased amount of B12 (e.g. due to stress) or have a weakened absorption capacity, can quickly become deficiency despite eating meat (2).

 This is even recognised by the international Vegan Society, who have brought out their own range of supplements called Veg1.
-They recommend using a daily supplement containing a minimum B12 value of 10 μg, or a weekly supplement containing at least 2000 μg.
-In addition, they recommend making sure to consume fortified plant foods.3
+They recommend taking a daily supplement containing a minimum of 10 μg of B12, or a weekly supplement containing at least 2000 μg.
+In addition, they advise eating fortified foods (3).

 Vitamin B12 Deficiency in Vegans and Vegetarians

-A popular argument from vegans is that the number of meat eaters suffering from a deficiency is much higher than the number of vegans that are.
-While this is true in absolute terms, it’s important to bear in mind that only around 0.5% of the US population are vegan, meaning total deficiency numbers will naturally be higher in meat eaters.
+A popular argument from vegans is that the number of B12 deficient meat eaters is much higher than the number of B12 deficient vegans.
+While this is true in absolute terms, it remains important to bear in mind that only 0.1-0.2% of the population are vegan, so of course total deficiency numbers will be higher for meat eaters.

-If you look at the percentages, however, it’s clear that B12 deficiencies are much higher amongst vegans and vegetarians that in other diet types.
+If you look at the percentages, however, it is clear that B12 deficiencies are much higher amongst vegans and vegetarians than other dietary types.
 Around 7% of the total population are suffering from a lack of vitamin B12, yet between 60-90 % of vegans are deficient.
-Even studies carried out by vegan advocacy groups came to the same conclusion, so bias can be ruled out.9
+Even studies carried out by vegan advocacy groups came to the same conclusion; bias can be ruled out (9).

-The risk of B12 deficiency faced by vegetarians is also still quite high.
-The result of studies in this field are a little more diverse, concluding that anything from 20-70% of vegetarians might be suffering from a lack of B12, which on average means that half of all vegetarians are affected.
+The risk of B12 deficiency faced by vegetarians is also quite high.
+The results of studies in this field are a little more diverse, concluding that anything from 20-70% of vegetarians might be suffering from a lack of B12, which means that half of all vegetarians are affected – significantly higher than average.

 Vitamin B12 deficiencies often go undetected for a long time before serious physical symptoms start to manifest.
-For many years, symptoms such as fatigue, depression and minor mouth inflammations could be the only outward signals, but these are rarely identified as an indication of a B12 deficiency.
-The more severe symptoms might only first become noticeable after 10 years, which is why sufferers often live under the false impression that they are fine for long periods of time.
+For many years symptoms such as fatigue, depression and minor mouth inflammations could be the only outward signs – but these are rarely identified as an indication of B12 deficiency.
+More severe symptoms might only first become noticeable after many years, which is why sufferers often believe incorrectly for a long time that they are fine.

-The rest of the article will detail how vegans and vegetarians can ensure they are getting an optimal supply of vitamin B12.
-It is also worth calculating how much B12 is taken in with food, to work out how much is needed in supplements.
+The second half of this article will detail how vegans and vegetarians can ensure they obtain an optimal supply of vitamin B12.
+It is also worth calculating how much B12 is taken in through food, to work out how much is needed in supplements.

 Vegetarian Sources of Vitamin B12

-Some ovo-lacto-vegetarian foods contain enough vitamin B12 to cover at least some of the body’s daily need.
-However, this is assuming that there is no increased need due to, say, problems involving poor absorption, which is the case for a surprising number of people.
+When it comes to dietary sources of vitamin B12, some ovo-lacto vegetarian foods contain enough B12 to cover at least some of the body’s daily requirement.
+However, this is assuming that there is no increased need due to malabsorption, for example, which is a major factor for many people.

-We believe that in most cases the intake of B12 should be higher than the daily requirement, because, as explained above, not all ingested B12 is utilized by the organism.
+We believe that in most cases the intake of B12 should be significantly higher than the daily requirement, because not all ingested B12 is utilised by the body (as we have explained above).
 In our opinion healthy people need an intake around 4-5 times higher than the currently recommended daily amount.
-Those who have problems with absorption (a common occurrence), particularly in the stomach lining, could require anything up to 300 times more than the suggest value.
+Those who have problems with absorption, particularly in the stomach lining, could require anything up to 300 times more than the suggest value.